Story At-A-Glance

 The EV City Case Book

-With a million electric buses expected to be on the roads worldwide in the next five years, Shenzhen, London, Kolkata, and Izmir lead the way in electrification of their buses.
+With a million electric buses expected to be on the roads worldwide in the next five years, Shenzhen, London, Kolkata, and Izmir lead the way in the electrification of their buses.

 “Shenzhen was the first city in the world to fully electrify its bus fleet in 2017.”